Free personalized radio that

-Dan Baird was the frontman for late-'80s roots rock/one-hit wonders the Georgia Satellites, before launching his own solo career.
-Born on December 12, 1953, in San Diego, CA, but raised in Atlanta, GA, Baird picked up the guitar early on and began playing with local bands during his teenage years.
-By December of 1980, Baird had formed the Georgia Satellites (who would eventually consist of both Baird and Rick Richards on vocals/guitar, Rick Price on bass, and Mauro Magellan on drums).
-The quartet quickly found their musical niche -- a bar band version of such classic three-chord rockers as AC/DC and the Rolling Stones -- and in 1985 issued their debut recording, an independently issued six-song EP titled Keeping the Faith.
+Born on December 12, 1953, in San Diego, California but raised in Atlanta, Georgia, Baird picked up the guitar early on and began playing with local bands during his teenage years.
+By December of 1980, Baird had formed the Georgia Satellites (which would eventually consist of Baird and Rick Richards on vocals/guitar, Rick Price on bass, and Mauro Magellan on drums).
+The quartet quickly found their musical niche as a bar band version of such classic three-chord rockers as AC/DC, the Faces, and the Rolling Stones, but with a Dixie-fried undertow.
+In 1985, they issued their debut recording, an independently issued six-song EP titled Keep the Faith.

 It didn't take long for Baird to regain his footing and begin a solo career, as evidenced by 1991's Love Songs for the Hearing Impaired (issued on Rick Rubin's Def American label).
-The album appeared to put Baird back on the right track commercially, as it spawned a popular single/video with "I Love You Period."
-But a long break ensued before the appearance of his sophomore solo effort, 1996's Buffalo Nickel, which sunk from sight shortly after release (the same year, the Georgia Satellites re-formed, but without Baird).
-He set his sights on producing and/or guesting on other artist's recordings, including Fred Haring's This Grand Parade, Will Hoge's Carousel, and Chris Knight's Pretty Good Guy.
-Baird, along with his group the Yayhoos (which formed in the midst of the unsuccessful Buffalo Nickel tour), released two albums: 2001's Fear Not the Obvious and 2006's Put the Hammer Down.
-Out of Mothballs, a collection of outtakes and rarities, appeared early in 2008, followed later in the year by Dan Baird & the Homemade Sin. ~ Greg Prato
+The album appeared to put Baird back on the right track commercially, spawning a popular single/video with "I Love You Period."
+But a long break ensued before the appearance of his sophomore solo effort, 1996's Buffalo Nickel, which sunk from sight shortly after release due to poor promotion.
+(The same year, the Georgia Satellites re-formed, but without Baird).
+Baird set his sights on producing and/or guesting on other artist's recordings, including Fred Haring's This Grand Parade, Will Hoge's Carousel, and Chris Knight's Pretty Good Guy.
+Baird also began recording and touring with his group the Yayhoos, who came together in the midst of the unsuccessful Buffalo Nickel tour.
+Featuring Baird, Eric Ambel, Terry Anderson, and Keith Christopher, the group released two albums: 2001's Fear Not the Obvious and 2006's Put the Hammer Down.
+In 2001, Baird and his short-lived combo the Sofa Kings released the album Redneck Savant, while Out of Mothballs, a collection of outtakes and rarities, appeared early in 2003.